 The Sunbird Deli

-> On the corner of Church Street and Portland Street (just a stone’s throw from our Brighton City Centre hotel), you’ll find one of the best cafés in Brighton, The Coffee Counter.
+On the corner of Church Street and Portland Street (just a stone’s throw from our Brighton City Centre (North Street) hotel), you’ll find one of the best cafés in Brighton, The Coffee Counter.
 It offers a delicious menu for breakfast, brunch and lunch, including some of the best vegan offerings of any eatery in the city.
 The pancakes are pukka, the coffee cracking, they play good music, the staff are friendly, and the Reuben sandwich is well and truly magnificent.

-> Next to Brighton Open Market, you’ll find one of the absolute favourite places to eat in the city.
+Next to Brighton Open Market, you’ll find one of the absolute favourite places to eat in the city.
 The Sunbird Deli is essentially culinary heaven if you like mezze boxes, baklava, wraps and similar selections of Mediterranean food.
 Again, it caters superbly for vegans, with a wide range of delicious dishes to choose from.
 It’s cheap, it’s charming, and well worth checking out.

 If you’re looking for somewhere near Brighton Beach, ThewitchEZ Photo Design Café Bar on the Marine Parade is well and truly one of a kind.
 It’s the brainchild of a group of web and graphic designers who realised they preferred working in cafés instead of offices, so they decided to set up their own.
 It’s no gimmick, though.
 The menu is a collective of the team’s favourite dishes, and everything is freshly made.
 Having said that, you do have to wait a little longer for your food, but it’s well worth it; it’s genuinely some of the best in Brighton.